Quail Breeding Projects at Forget-Me-Not Quail Farm

 Some of these projects are still in refinement, while others have reached the point where they consistently produce the kind of birds I’m proud to offer to other small breeders and homesteaders.

-I breed in small groups and track every hatch closely to make sure each generation gets better than the last.
+I keep my breeding groups small and track every hatch closely so each generation improves on the one before it.

 - Size & Productivity: Birds that reach or exceed the Jumbo standard (10 ounces by 10 weeks) and lay strong, healthy eggs.